Marriott Bonvoy's 1-Point Festival Drops: Coachella Was Just the Start

 The AEG renewal is a standing framework, not a one-shot promo.
 Which changes a few things:

 • The four festivals Marriott dropped in February are almost certainly not the only ones.
-AEG runs dozens of festivals globally — BST Hyde Park, the new Roundhay Festival in Leeds, Firefly, Hangout, and plenty of smaller properties.
+AEG runs dozens of festivals globally, including BST Hyde Park, the new Roundhay Festival in Leeds, Firefly, Hangout, and plenty of smaller properties.
 Expect more drops across 2026 and into the 2027 calendar.

 • AEG isn't just festivals.
 The renewed deal explicitly covers music, sports, live entertainment, and ticketing.
-Moments drops around AEG-controlled venues — Crypto.com Arena, The O2 in London, Mercedes-Benz Arena Berlin — are all fair game.
+Moments drops around AEG-controlled venues, such as Crypto.com Arena, The O2 in London, and Mercedes-Benz Arena Berlin, are all fair game.

 • The 1-Point tier is the traffic driver, but the auctions are where the volume is.
-Moments consistently has 140+ active entertainment listings at any given time, most of them AEG-adjacent.
+Entertainment is consistently one of the deepest categories on Moments, and you can see what's live on Marriott Bonvoy right now any time, plenty of those lots tied to AEG-controlled venues and festivals.

 The bottom line